BMajnu/MagicInput/README.md

 *   **Clipboard Paste (Ctrl+V):** Paste an image from the system clipboard directly into attachments.
 *   **Visionize (Image + Text AI):** Describe/analyze attached images with modes: Plan, Describe, Combine.
 *   **Context Toggles:** Include Project brief, Prompts archive, and Terminal context when analyzing.
+*   **Footer Toggle:** Quickly include/exclude an informational footer line appended to your prompt.
+The footer adapts based on whether images or files are attached.
 *   **Prompt Refinement:** One-click AI-powered rewrite/refine of your prompt.
 *   **Visionize & Send:** Run analysis then immediately send the prompt.
 *   **Prompt Persistence:** Keeps only the latest prompt in `MagicInput/MagicInput Prompt.txt` and archives previous entries in `MagicInput/Prompts Archive.txt`.